Equations in virtually abelian groups: languages and growth: Solution languages in virtually abelian groups

 for variables $x_i$ and constants $a_i, \ b\in\Z$.
 Therefore the solution set to such an equation has the form

 and is thus an elementary set (see Definition \ref{def:polyhedral}).
-The solution set to a system of equations is then the intersection of finitely many elementary sets, and is therefore a polyhedral set by the definition, proving the claim.
+The solution set to a system of equations is then the intersection of finitely many elementary sets, and is therefore a polyhedral set by the definition.

 \end{proof}